 information in reality, but even abstract examples are useful in

 elaborating information and thus making it more memorable.

 hook.
 Any informational sequence must coax you into being

-interested in it in the first 3 minutes if an enduring memory is to be
+interested in it by means of its opening data if an enduring memory is

 information presented above on the surface seems very disconnected but

 if the conjectural material presented there is taken a bit further it